maylisw/bootleg-quizlet/README.md

 ### Manually

 The script expects texts files where each card is on its own line and that terms (the part printed) and definitions (the part typed/tested) are seperated by a tab.
-(E.g. `term\tdef\n`)
+(E.g. `term\tdef\nterm2\tdef2`)

 ## Run Program

+### python

-Run `which python` to determine the location of your installation of python.
-Then update the first line in `quizlet.py` to be `#!<output of which python here>`.
+Open you terminal app and run `which python` to determine the location of your installation of python.
+Then update the first line in `quizlet.py` to be `#!<output of which python here>` (you can do this using a program like TextEdit).

+### Execute permissions

+To navigate to the folder where the program is you will need to run `cd ~/<path>`.
+For example if this program is in a folder named `quizlet` in your Downloads folder you will need to run `cd ~/Downloads/quizlet`.
+Give the file executable permissions by running: `chmod +x quizlet.py` in your terminal.

-You should now be able to run the program like so: `./quizlet.py path/to/word/list`
+You should now be able to run the program `./quizlet.py path/to/word/list.txt`.
+For example to use a word list in my quizlet folder called `french.txt` you would run `./quizlet.py french.txt`.

 ## Program Features